TonyStark-19/Amazon-webiste-clone/README.md

 ---

 ### ✨ Features
+- 📱 **Fully responsive** design for mobile, tablet, and desktop devices.
 - 🎯 Responsive header with **logo**, **search bar**, **account options**, and **cart icon**.
 - 🖼️ Hero section with **localized content** and **banner message**.
 - 📦 Product listing section with **clickable boxes** and **images**.
 - 📝 Footer with **multi-column links** similar to Amazon's extensive footer.

 ---

 ## 🚀 How to Run the Project
 1. Clone the repository: